wallacebrf/synology_SMART_disk_data_logger/README.md

 4. Click the "Schedule" tab at the top of the window
 5. Select "Run on the following days" and choose "Daily"
 6. Under Time, set "First run time" to "11" and "00"
-7. under "Frequency" select every 12 hours
+7. Under "Frequency" select every 12 hours
-8. under last run time select "23:00"
+8. Under last run time select "23:00"
-9. go to the "Task Settings" tab
+9. Go to the "Task Settings" tab
-10. leave "Send run details by email" un-checked
+10. Leave "Send run details by email" un-checked
 11. Under "Run command" enter "bash /volume1/web/logging/synology_SMART_snmp.sh" NOTE: ensure the ```/volume1/web``` is the same as your PHP server root directory
-12. click "ok" in the bottom right
+12. Click "ok" in the bottom right
-13. find the newly created task in your list, right click and select "run". when a confirmation window pops up, choose "yes"
+13. Find the newly created task in your list, right click and select "run". when a confirmation window pops up, choose "yes"
-14. verify the script ran correctly by going into Influxdb and viewing the collected data and verify fresh data was just added.
+14. Verify the script ran correctly by going into Influxdb and viewing the collected data and verify fresh data was just added.

 ### Grafana Dashboards